 When enabled on an application, New Relic APM is loaded as a PHP extension and is able to sample transactions locally.
 These aggregate statistics on the underlying execution path are then sent back anonymised to the centralised New Relic platform for charting and analysis in batches on a regular basis by the PHP agent/extension.

 Simply enabling New Relic APM (see Configuring performance monitoring tools) provides a good level of information on an applications health and overall performance, and with the default instrumentation that Acquia adds to requests we can see some Drupal specific information in the Transaction charts and analysis.
 But to fully realise the integration with New Relic a number of additional configurations can be applied to the application codebase, and via deployment processes, to enable more insight into the running application.

 We have documented some of these additional integrations in the following articles:

 Additionally there is an unofficial (not endorsed by Acquia or New Relic) New Relic APM module for both Drupal 7 and Drupal 8 which provides some additional features, some of which overlap with the above suggestions, but may also prove useful.

-New Relic Infrastructure - this product is not compatible with Acquia Cloud at this time.
+New Relic Stack Tracing, New Relic Logs, or New Relic Infrastructure Monitoring - these products are not compatible with Acquia Cloud at this time.